-IT IS A SANE, rational, sensible goal to know more about Islam.
-Why?
-Why bother to learn about it when you have no intention of becoming a Muslim?
+It is a sane, rational, sensible goal to know more about Islam.
+But why bother learning about it when you have no intention of becoming a Muslim?
 Here are twelve good reasons:

 1. Your education will be more well-rounded.
 Most of us have some knowledge about Judaism, Christianity, Buddhism, Taoism, and Confucianism.
 We've heard quotes by their founders, we know some of what they teach, we know a little of their history, etc. But almost every Westerner is unfamiliar with the most basic teachings of Islam.

-2. It is interesting.
+2. Learning about Islam is interesting.
 Do you know, for example, why Osama bin Laden chose September 11th as the day to attack America?
 Because the last high-water mark of Islam occurred in 1683 on September 11th.

 Islam had expanded and conquered for centuries, and was finally stopped at the gates of Vienna when 40,000 soldiers arrived just in time to stop the Muslim siege of the city.

 Islam's spread has been repressed by superior military force ever since then.
 Their dominance has been receding since that day, and almost all Muslims know this, and many resent it.
-But the new resurgence has set out to finish the goal (worldwide Sharia law), so they chose September 11th to kick off the new era.
+But the new resurgence has set out to finish the goal (the application of Sharia law worldwide), so they chose September 11th to kick off the new era.

 Before I started learning about Islam, I didn't know about the gates of Vienna.
 I didn't know why the Crusades happened.
 I didn't know why Middle Eastern countries have seemed so dead-set on destroying Israel.
-I didn't know what the hijacking of planes and the holding of hostages was all about when I was a kid.
+I didn't know what the hijacking of planes and the holding of hostages and the bombings and assassinations was all about when I was a kid.
 I have learned so much, and a lot of it has been very interesting.

-3. Knowledge can immunize us.
+3. Knowledge can prevent harm.
 Have you ever gotten what looks like an official email from Amazon or PayPal or Gmail, asking you for account information?
 For those who don't know this kind of thing can happen, they are vulnerable to giving away their personal account information to a criminal.

 The email usually says something like, "There has been a problem with your account and we need you to update your account information."
 And they provide a link.
 When you follow the link, it looks every bit like the official web site.
 If you give your information, you just gave it to a scam artist.

-If you've heard of the scam, you are immune to it.
+If you've heard of the scam, you are not fooled by it.
 If you want to check it out just in case, you will not use their link.
 You will type in "amazon.com" or "paypal.com" into your browser and go check your account to see if anything is really wrong.

-With that little bit of knowledge, you avoided a potential catastrophe.
+With that little bit of knowledge, you avoided harm.
 Knowledge makes the difference.

 4. You'll be ahead of your time.
 In the future, everyone will know about Islam.
 It is a quickly-growing faith with more and more influence on world affairs.
 By learning about it now, you will be among the vanguard of a new era.

 5. You can help your fellow non-Muslims understand.
 This is a nice benefit of learning about Islam.
 Your understanding can help you shed some light and help eliminate the confusion you see in the people you know.
-It is a valuable service you can provide your fellow citizens.
+It is a valuable service you can provide your family and friends.

 Learning about Islam makes world events less upsetting.
 You will no longer feel as exasperated or wonder what is happening to this crazy world.
 You will finally understand.